Let's Make a Robot!

 - Move items out of the way (if applicable), and reach up and grab a peanut butter jar.

 - Know where the work area will be for placing the peanut butter jar

-- Navigate to work area
+- Navigate to the work area

-You see, the number of tasks to break down just to get the peanut butter jar out of the cupboard is already a hefty challenge.
+You see, the number of tasks to break down to get the peanut butter jar out of the cupboard is already a hefty challenge.
 So the challenge in your desired robot feature will determine how many smaller tasks it includes.
-Write down your desired feature and begin breaking it down into smaller tasks, as if you were to accomplish it as a human.
-Then, consider what additional steps are necessary for a robot to accomplish the feature, based on the fact that humans make a lot of generalizations (world knowledge) that robots do not have.
+Write down your desired feature and begin breaking it down into smaller tasks as if you were to accomplish it as a human.
+Then, consider what additional steps are necessary for a robot to perform the feature, based on the fact that humans make a lot of generalizations (world knowledge) that robots do not have.

 With your pencil and paper ready, let us begin choosing options for making a robot in these next steps.
 Select a next step to begin.